Bianmj/WinnersCurse/README.md

-# Correction for the Winners_curse bias with summary-level data
+# Correction for the Winner's curse bias with summary-level data

 * _BR_squared_ is a function for implementing the BR-squared method (Zhou and Wright, 2016) with summary-level data.